 Students are also required to undertake the Career Success Program (CSP)

 Units of study

 Students must complete the compulsory Professional Skills Development unit - 0cp

 Participation in CSP units A-B-C is a Requisite (Assumed Knowledge) to the Professional Masters Industry Project unit EAT80002.

 Careers and graduate outcomes

-- Career opportunities, course aims and objectives, graduate skills and professional recognition.
+- Career opportunities, course aims and objectives and professional recognition.

 Aims and objectives

 - demonstrate broad knowledge and skills in engineering professional practice and have high-level advanced knowledge and skills in an engineering specialisation

 - plan and execute a team-based research project in a relevant Engineering topic by applying appropriate research principles, sound methods and technical research skills